vaibhavshaw/URLShortener/README.md

 Using the URL pattern in Django it fetches the code and get the mapped URL updated in the database.

-Simply creates a link with an additional prefix (vit.ly) and redirects to the original URL.
+Simply creates a link with an additional prefix as domain name and redirects to the original URL.

 check it out @http://myvitly.herokuapp.com/